Saravanan Murugan

-Within the MIC, Saravanan is seen as an ally of its then-president Samy Vellu, being elected as a Vice President of the MIC on Vellu's ticket and defending Vellu from opposition attacks.
+Within the MIC, Saravanan was seen as an ally of its then-president Samy Vellu, being elected as a Vice President of the MIC on Vellu's ticket and defending Vellu from opposition attacks.
 However he lost in the party re-election close fight for the position of Deputy President in 2015 to another MIC Vice President, S. K. Devamany.

-Early life

-Saravanan was born and raised in Pekeliling Flats, Sentul.
-Saravanan was the only child of a rubber tapper and a housewife.
-Despite his family's financial struggles, Saravanan's parents ensured that he had completed his education in order to secure his future.

-Childhood education

-Between 1975 and 1980, Saravanan attended Sekolah Jenis Kebangsaan (T) Jalan Fletcher in Kuala Lumpur.

-Saravanan attended Sekolah Menengah Kebangsaan Jalan Temerloh, Kuala Lumpur from 1981 until 1986, where he continued to actively participate in extracurricular activities and once again appointed as a Prefect and the President of Indian Youth Club.